Latest posts by Ahmad Imran (see all)

 It depends on how important is “good writing” for you and your vision.
 If you think that any app or software can give you the desired results, go for it.
 You don’t need to spend money on this one.

 However, if you think that quality and no-distraction-environment are important factors for you, I recommend you to give this app a try.
-The cost is minimal as compared to the “benefits” which can be achieved.
+The cost is minimal as compared to the “benefits” which can be achieved if you get used to it.

 Once installed, you simply open the app and it gives you a minimalist interface to start writing.
 In its simplest form, you are virtually writing on a blank slate.